wp-plugins/rsscloud/readme.txt

 Adds RSSCloud ( http://rsscloud.org/ ) capabilities to your RSS feed.

 == Changelog ==

+= 0.4.0 =
+* Separate out the code for scheduling notifications and sending notifications, making it easier to replace just one or the other
+* Only update notification URL details if something in the full loop has changed
+* Add an optional parameter to rsscloud_send_post_notifications() for the rss2_url that was updated
+* Add do_action() calls for certain events
+* Provide a failure response for update requests for any feed URL that isn't the feed URL for the blog
+* Accept any 2xxx HTTP status code for notifications
+* Use RSSCLOUD_FEED_URL constant for the blog feed URL if it is defined

 = 0.3.2 =
 * Escape error text when a notification test has failed